hwayne/learntla-v2/docs/beginner/index.rst

 There are two languages that people write TLA+ in practice.
 First, you can do everything in TLA+ ("pure TLA+").
 Second, you can treat it as an "assembly language" of sorts, and write most of your basic logic in TLA+ but handle all the state transitions in a DSL.
 There's an official DSL for this called "PlusCal", which is what we'll be starting with.
 I prefer doing things this way for two reasons:

 1. Specification is an extremely dense, interconnected topic.
 By teaching PlusCal first, I can teach *some* aspects of the topic in an isolated, useful way, and gradually introduce other on top of that.
-This is called `scaffolding`.
+This reduces the `cognitive load`_.
 By contrast, if you learn pure TLA+ first, you have to learn everything all at once to get anything done.
 2. Once you know PlusCal, it is *extremely* easy to learn pure TLA+.
 I'll be able to cover all of the "new stuff" in :doc:`a single chapter <tla>`.

 That said, not everybody finds it easier to learn this way, and that's fine.
 There are two TLA+-first resources available, both by the inventor of TLA+: